travelster/DBGallery/fundamentals/related-images.md

 There are the categories of related images:

 1) **Visually similar:** Uses an algorithm to show images that have similar colors and contrast.
+While it can be a great and find images that a normal text search doesn't find, these results can sometimes seem way off.
+This is because the algorithm uses pixels level elements rather than seeking similar objects the human eye might see as the same.

 2) **Similar time:** Shows images with a Date Taken within 5 minutes before and after the selected photo.